Azure-Samples/java-migration-copilot-samples/asset-manager/README.md

    ![Custom Formulas](doc-media/custom-formulas.png)
 1. Select and run the two custom tasks one by one you created in the `Tasks` view of `GITHUB COPILOT APP MODERNIZATION`, one at a time.

    ![Run Formula](doc-media/run-formula.png)
 1. Follow the same steps as the predefined task to review and apply the changes.

-   > **NOTE**:  After the plan is generated, Copilot chat will stop with two generated files: **plan.md** and **progress.md**.
-Please manually input "Continue" or "Proceed" in the chat to confirm the plan and proceed its following actions to execute the plan.
 1. Review the proposed code changes and click **Keep** to apply them.

 ## Deploy to Azure